wiizkiid/CentOS8-Duo2FA/README.md

 Thank you for downloading my script.
 Please read this document before using the script.

-This script will configure Duo 2FA for SSH access to CentOS 8 servers.
+This script will configure Duo 2FA for SSH access to CentOS 8 servers using the pam_duo module.

 Video of the script running: https://youtu.be/LJb2oiw8qCA